MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/generative-AI.md

 1. Under **Choose columns**, select the list of columns that are used in the page.
     - Only columns with multiline text are available to select.
 1. Select **Next** and review the selection.

+    > [!IMPORTANT]
+    > If you selected more than one table, you need to configure the page and column options for each table before you can select **Next**.

 1. Select **Save** to submit the changes.

 ## Table row filter